-20.3.1.DEFINITION
+20.3 Inclusive doubles Sport Class 1

-- 20.3.1.1 The too many touches scenario occurs when the player/ team touches the ball more than four times to return the ball. - 20.3.1.2 Unintentional touches (even with the crutches) must also be counted.
-If in doubles, one player uses four touches, it is considered as too many touches, even before their teammate touches the ball - 20.3.1.3 If the ball bounces back from the net during gameplay players/teams must obey the rule of using a maximum of four touches (taking into account the touches both before and after the bounce on the net). - 20.3.1.4 If a player holds the ball between any two body parts, it is considered immediately as being too many touches.
+20.3.1.1 The too many touches scenario occurs when the player/ team touches the ball more than four times to return the ball.

+20.3.1.2 Unintentional touches (even with the crutches) must also be counted.
+If in doubles, one player uses four touches, it is considered as too many touches, even before their teammate touches the ball.

+20.3.1.3 If the ball bounces back from the net during gameplay players/teams must obey the rule of using a maximum of four touches (taking into account the touches both before and after the bounce on the net).
-20.3.2.1 Point awarded to the opponent.

-www.fiteq.org
+20.3.1.4 If a player holds the ball between any two body parts, it is considered immediately as being too many touches.

+20.3.1.5 if the team after the service has four touch but not in the 3+1 ratio (see: Triple touch, 42).